leonardr/olipy/README.md

 Setup
 -----

+`pip install olipy`

 Olipy uses the [`TextBlob`](https://textblob.readthedocs.org/) library to parse text.
-Note that `TextBlob` has extra dependencies (text corpora) which are not installed as part of the Python package.
+Installing Olipy through `pip` will also install TextBlob, but `TextBlob` has extra dependencies (text corpora) which are _not_ installed by `pip`.
 Instructions for installing the extra dependencies are on the `TextBlob` site, but they boil down to running [this Python script](https://raw.github.com/sloria/TextBlob/master/download_corpora.py).

 alphabet.py